 4G – resulted in higher data speeds and mobile video

 5G – promises the technology to serve consumers and digitize industries

 In the UK it is estimated that 95% of the population own a mobile phone and 82.9% of those are smartphones.
 So why is 5G so important to businesses?
 Well with much of consumer browsing and purchasing being done via a smartphone, 5G allows for greater speed.
 If a consumer wants to watch a video or browse an online catalogue they don’t want to be interrupted waiting for load times.

 Google recommends that the ideal website load time for mobile sites is under 3 seconds.
 Any website that is slow can be a negative factor but mobile sites in particular need to be swift.
 Chances are that if a potential customer is looking for a product or service on a mobile device they don’t want to spend a great deal of time waiting for pages to load.
 When undertaking mobile website design and mobile marketing, making the process as straightforward as possible is top priority.
 Initially websites struggled if they were not responsive on mobile devices, meaning they had to render a slightly different layout and format if not being viewed on a desktop.

 It is always better to air on the side of caution and assume that consumers will not have the fastest connection capability and design and market a mobile website that takes this into consideration.
 However, as technology moves forward, even the slowest connections will seem quick.

 Changing the Game

-5G looks to be another step towards a fully digital future as it allows for improved reliability.
+5G has been another step towards a fully digital future as it allows for improved reliability.
 This doesn’t just mean that disrupted phone calls will be a thing of the past, it allows for more innovation towards technology where reliability is essential, particularly the automotive industry and even new methods within the medical profession.
-5G will also allow for better virtual reality or augmented reality experiences and as we have discussed in the past, these types of services are becoming more accessible and even more expected by consumers.
+5G allows for better virtual reality or augmented reality experiences and as we have discussed in the past, these types of services are becoming more accessible and even more expected by consumers.

-So do you need to be operating on 5G?
+So what do you need to do to take advantage of 5G?